benjamin-recht/benjamin-recht.github.io/_posts/2016-05-31-mechanics-of-lagrangians.md

 	\mbox{min}_{x,z}~\mbox{max}_{p}~F(x,z) +p^TH(x,z) - \frac{\alpha}{2}\|p\|^2
 $$

 This is an "augmented Lagrangian."
-When $\alpha=0$, this is just the Lagrangian above, but now the inner maximization problem always has finite values.
+When $\alpha=0$, this is just the Lagrangian above, but when $\alpha>0$, the inner maximization problem always has finite values.
 In fact, it's pretty easy to see that the maximizing $p$ is always $H(x,z)/\alpha$.
 If we plug in this value, we can eliminate the Lagrange multiplier entirely and just get the quadratically penalized optimization problem.
 So in this sense, the Lagrangian formulation of the optimization problem is the limit of penalized formulations.

-Now, for the penalized formulation, the gradient of the cost function is zero at all of the  stationary points.
+For the penalized formulation, the gradient of the cost function is zero at all of the  stationary points.
 In particular, for the $z$ variable,

 $$
 	\nabla_z F(x,z) + \frac{1}{\alpha} [\nabla_z H(x,z) ] H(x,z) = 0